alidlorenzo/expo-next-ssr-cache-bug/README.md

 yarn start
 ```

 Go to localhost:3000 and when page renders you'll see a green box that flickers.
-Those components are provided by `plugin` and does there are SSR cache conflicts causing them to be resolved by a distinct instance and not be rendered by the server.
+Those components are provided by `plugin` package and there are SSR cache conflicts causing them to be resolved by a distinct bundle/node_module instance and not be rendered by the server.